Memych/OoTMMTracker/README.md

 All icons are used under fair use for non-commercial fan project purposes.

+### Map Assets
+Map images and stamps are sourced from:

+- **[OoTMM Combo Tracker by Loupimo](https://github.com/Loupimo/OoTMMCombo-Tracker)** — Comprehensive map images and region stamps for OoTMM randomizer tracking

 ### Special Thanks
 - **ariahks** — For the EmoTracker OoTMM package and icon resources
 - **OoT Reloaded / MM Reloaded teams** — For the high-resolution game assets
+- **Loupimo** — For the comprehensive map images and stamps from OoTMM Combo Tracker
 - **OoTMM Development Team** — For creating the amazing randomizer
 - **Nintendo** — For the original games and assets
 - **OoT/MM Speedrunning Community** — For inspiration and feedback